 We support the relisting of rotenone on §205.602, prohibited nonsynthetic materials.
 Even though the Environmental Protection Agency's registration for rotenone was voluntarily cancelled for all uses except as a piscicide in 2006-and thus rotenone is not allowed in organic production in the U.S.-one only needs to search the web to find that there is a widespread misconception that organic farmers still use it.
-Organic agriculture is widely criticized for still using rotenone, which is associated with Parkinson's disease and other central nervous system damage.
+Organic agriculture is widely, but falsely, criticized for still using rotenone, which is associated with Parkinson's disease and other central nervous system damage.
 Products grown outside the U.S. and sold here, which would not be affected by EPA's registration decisions now must be grown without rotenone.

-So, even though the listing of rotenone on §205.602 will not make a difference legally, we support it for its clarifying effect.
+So, even though the listing of rotenone on §205.602 will not make a difference legally on use in the U.S., we support it for its clarifying effect, especially related to imports.